martha-thomae/GuatC1/09_Rodrigo-de-Ceballos_Mass/comments.md

 Editorial corrections:
 - Shorten the last note in the Bassus
-- Extend minim to a semibreve in Tenor (measure 5 from the end)
+- Extend minim to a semibreve in Tenor (measure 5 from the end) **[IN CPDL, THEY LEFT IT AS IT WAS AND, INSTEAD, THEY JUST EXTENDED THE LAST NOTE OF THE TENOR (TO COVER THE REST OF THE MEASURE BY BEING A MINIM LONGER) - I THINK MY SOLUTION IS BETTER, BUT I WILL HAVE TO CHECK HOW MANY ORANGE LABELS DOES IT REMOVE]**

 No remaining orange labels after editorial corrections